-Mode is changed by pressing the "Temp" button, then pressing the "Light" button on a one pump unit and "mode" then "Temp On" on a two pump unit.
+Mode is changed by pressing the "Temp" button, then pressing the "Light" button.
+Each time "Temp" then "Light" is pressed the mode will be changed.

 Standard Mode is programmed to maintain the desired temperature.
 Note that the last measured spa temperature displayed is current only when the low speed of pump 1 has been running for at least 2 minutes.
-"51⁄2" will be displayed momentarily when you switch into Standard Mode.
+"51⁄2" or "51⁄2d" will be displayed momentarily when you switch into Standard Mode.

 Economy Mode heats the spa to the set temperature only during filter cycles.
-"Ec" will display solid when temperature is not current, and will alternate with temperature when temperature is current.
+"Ec" or "Ecn" will display solid when temperature is not current, and will alternate with temperature when temperature is current.

 Sleep Mode heats the spa to within 20°F/10°C of the set temperature only during filter cycles.
-"5L" will display solid when temperature is not current, and will alternate with temperature when temperature is current.
+"5L" or "5LP" will display solid when temperature is not current, and will alternate with temperature when temperature is current.